* U.S. "fiscal cliff" concerns overshadow Greek debt deal

 * Home prices rise for 8th month in Sept- survey

-NEW YORK, Nov 27 (Reuters) - U.S. stocks barely budged on Tuesday as wrangling continued in Washington over key budget talks, counterbalancing progress in easing Greece's debt burden and a slew of positive U.S. economic data.
+NEW YORK, Nov 27 U.S. stocks declined on Tuesday as wrangling continued in Washington over budget talks, while homebuilders' stocks outperformed the broader market after positive data.

-The market's worry is whether Congress and the White House can agree on ways to avoid some $600 billion in automatic spending cuts and tax increases that are due to kick in early next year.
-Some fear that dramatic fiscal restraint could push the U.S. economy into recession.
+Markets have lately focused on whether Congress and the White House can agree on ways to avoid some $600 billion in automatic spending cuts and tax increases that are due to kick in early next year.

-As of Monday's close, the S&P 500 was holding above 1,400, the level it reclaimed last week.
-But volume continued to be weak as traders waited for signs of any progress in negotiations to avoid the fiscal cliff.
+The S&P 500 was holding at 1,400, a key psychological level it reclaimed last week.
 Last week, the S&P 500 gained nearly 4 percent.

-Among individual stocks, Corning Inc shares rose 7.8 percent to $12.24 after the specialty glass maker said it expects full-year sales of its Gorilla glass, used in smartphones and tablets, to approach $1 billion.
+Corning Inc shares rose 6.7 percent to $12.11 after the specialty glass maker said it expects full-year sales of its Gorilla glass, used in smartphones and tablets, to approach $1 billion.